crustio/crust-wiki/docs/isolationNode.md

 **Hard disk mounting requirements:**

 * Chain data and related DB data will be stored in /opt/crust/data directory.
-It is recommend you mount your SSD to this directory.
+It is recommended you mount your SSD to this directory.

 * The order files and SRD (Sealed Random Data, the placeholder files) will be written in the /opt/crust/disks/1 ~ /opt/crust/disks/128 directory, depending on how you mount the hard disk.
 Each physical machine can be configured with up to 500TB of reserved space